FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/overview.md

 * Where possible, use consistent names that will naturally create associations between related columns in the specification.
 * Column naming must strictly follow the [column naming conventions](#columnnamingconvention).
 * Use established standards (e.g., ISO8601 for dates, ISO4217 for currency).

-## Summary vs Detailed Cost and Usage Data

-Cloud Service Providers (CSPs) generate detailed cost and usage data in near real-time enabling an extensive set of FinOps capabilities to drive accountability and efficiency for dynamic consumption-based costs.
-However, other cost datasets are provided at a summary level due to the pricing and cost not being based on consumption, or from providers that aren’t yet producing detailed consumption-based cost and usage datasets.
-FinOps practitioners can still perform essential FinOps capabilities like invoice reconciliation, data ingestion, and normalization as long as a subset of the essential columns is available.
-Additionally, FinOps practitioners can perform simplified versions of capabilities like cost reporting, chargeback, showback, and budgeting/forecasting with the summary level data.

-FOCUS is designed to help FinOps practitioners perform common FinOps capabilities by using a generic set of instructions.
-The specification will maintain two compatibility levels - to enable the above-mentioned goal across a broader set of providers and cost datasets.
-The first compatibility level is the FOCUS 'summary' dataset, which provides all essential data elements required to perform the FinOps capabilities mentioned above.
-The second level is the FOCUS 'detailed' dataset, which enables the complete set of FinOps capabilities, including those specific to consumption-based billing models such as usage analysis and commitment discount optimizations.

-Each FOCUS [column](#columns) defined in the specification will display if that column is required for both compatibility levels or if it's only required in the 'extended' dataset.
-All columns required by the ‘summary’ dataset are automatically required by the ‘extended’ dataset.

 ## Typographic Conventions